 - 1. Ensures continuous improvement in the quality of Foundry services; - 2.
-Maintains consistency across centres; - 3.
+Optimizes the quality of services across all centres; - 3.
 Adapts to the changing needs of youth, families/caregivers and staff; - 4.
 Provides a way to move innovations forward; and - 5.
 Supports our ultimate goal of empowering youth to live their best life.